Biography

 Civilization: The Collective Life, Auckland Art Gallery Toi o Tāmaki, New Zealand

-Mariner, John Hansard Gallery, University of Southampton, England
+Mariner, John Hansard Gallery, University of Southampton, Southampton, UK

-Mariner, The Andrew Brownsword Gallery, University of Bath, England
+Mariner, The Andrew Brownsword Gallery, University of Bath, Bath, UK

 2019

-Mariner, The Levinsky Gallery, University of Plymouth, England
+Mariner, The Levinsky Gallery, University of Plymouth, Plymouth, UK

 Civilization: The Collective Life, National Gallery of Victoria, Melbourne, Australia

-Civilization: The Collective Life, Ullens Center for Contemporary Art, Beijing
+Civilization: The Collective Life, Ullens Center for Contemporary Art, Beijing, China

 2018